 We have recently developed Lineage, a prototype for visualizing large families with significantly increased incidence of suicide.
 Lineage is the first scalable genealogy visualization tool that can also show rich demographic and clinical data about the individuals in families.
 Our tool allows us to interactively understand common characteristics of suicide cases and their familial relationships at the same time.
 In this project, we will develop Lineage into a visualization resource that is of high utility to the whole community of researchers that use Utah Genome Project and Utah Population Database data.
 The key steps to achieve this goal are (a) the integration of genetic data into Lineage, (b) the ability to cluster cases across families, and (c) the addition of import and export capabilities, so that researchers can employ the tool with their own datasets without assistance.

 Lineage: Visualizing Multivariate Clinical Data in Genealogy Graphs

-IEEE Transactions on Visualization and Computer Graphics, to appear, 2018
+IEEE Transactions on Visualization and Computer Graphics, early access, 2018